-We launched FOSSFwd, our open-source enablement program, with a goal of supporting 40 nonprofits in a year.
-Within 8 months, we were swamped with 380+ requests, ranging from data migration, tool selection, tech audits to total system rip and rebuilds.
+When we launched FOSSFwd, our open-source enablement program with a goal of supporting 40 nonprofits in a year, within 8 months we were swamped with 380+ requests, ranging from data migration, tech audits to total system rip and rebuilds.
 From cities to grassroots, these nonprofits reflect the full spectrum of our realities addressing urgent challenges at every level.

-Instead of jumping straight into big bespoke builds, we have taken a partnership first model, grounded in listening, co-creating solutions, and keeping the systems flexible enough to grow.
+Instead of jumping straight into big bespoke builds, we have taken a partnership first model, grounded in listening, and keeping the systems flexible enough to grow.

 The Builders